Scientology: Responses to opponents

-The Church regards itself as the victim of media and governmental persecution, and the scholar of religion Douglas Cowan observed that "claims to systematic persecution and harassment" are part of the Church's culture.
-In turn, Urban noted the Church has "tended to respond very aggressively to its critics, mounting numerous lawsuits and at times using extralegal means to respond to those who threaten it."
-The Church has often responded to criticism by targeting the character of their critic.
-The Church's approach to targeting their critics has often generated more negative attention for their organization, with Lewis commenting that the Church "has proven to be its own worst enemy" in this regard.
+The Scientology organization regards itself as the victim of media and governmental persecution, and the scholar of religion Douglas Cowan observed that "claims to systematic persecution and harassment" are part of the internal culture.
+In turn, Urban noted the organization has "tended to respond very aggressively to its critics, mounting numerous lawsuits and at times using extralegal means to respond to those who threaten it."
+The organization has often responded to criticism by ad hominem attacks.
+Its approach to targeting critics has often generated more negative attention for their organization, with Lewis commenting that it "has proven to be its own worst enemy" in this regard.

-The Church has a reputation for litigiousness stemming from its involvement in a large number of legal conflicts.
-Barrett characterised the Church as "one of the most litigious religions in the world".
+It has a reputation for litigiousness stemming from its involvement in a large number of legal conflicts.
+Barrett characterized the organization as "one of the most litigious religions in the world".
 It has conducted lawsuits against governments, organizations, and individuals, both to counter criticisms made against it and to gain legal recognition as a religion.
-Its efforts to achieve the latter have also facilitated other minority groups to doing the same.
 J.P.
-Kumar, who studied the Church's litigation, argued that victory was not always important to the organization; what was important was depleting the resources and energies of its critics.
-The Church's litigiousness has been compared to that of the Jehovah's Witnesses during the first half of the 20th century.
+Kumar, who studied the litigation, argued that victory was not always important to the organization; what was important was depleting the resources and energies of its critics.